egor-tensin/blog/_posts/2017-06-24-static-vs-inline-vs-unnamed-namespaces.md

 * Similar to the `static` approach, each translation unit gets its own replica of a function/class, including their own local static variables, etc.
-* Defining different classes with the same name in different translation units (without utilizing unnamed namespaces) is undefined behaviour.
+* Defining different classes with the same name in different translation units (without utilizing unnamed namespaces) is undefined behavior.

 Conclusion
 ----------